gardefjord/adamgardefjord/_projects/kollen.md

 <div class="project-grid">
   <div class="grid-headline">Problem</div>
   <div class="grid-content">
-    Social services interactions can be complex and overwhelming for citizens.
-The existing systems and processes were often unclear, leading to confusion for those seeking support.
+    Navigating social services is often confusing and overwhelming.
+Unclear processes and communication left many citizens struggling to access the support they needed.
   </div>

   <div class="grid-headline">Approach</div>
   <div class="grid-content">
-    We researched how citizens and social service workers interact with the current system.
-Through interviews and testing, we identified pain points and explored ways to make the processes more accessible.
-The focus was on clear communication that would work for everyone involved.
+    We researched how citizens and social service workers interact with the system.
+Through interviews and testing, we identified key pain points and explored ways to make processes clearer and more user-friendly.
+The focus was on communication that worked for both citizens and caseworkers.
   </div>

   <div class="grid-headline">Outcomes</div>